 Asset tracking is the process of monitoring, managing, and – as the name suggests – tracking the items, objects, and devices that your company owns.
 This includes everything from computers and other IT equipment to vehicles and even artwork.

 Wanting better visibility over the location, status, and health of valuable company assets that you’ve invested in is completely understandable – especially if you can’t afford to replace your assets regularly.
-Luckily, in 2024, there’s a huge range of free asset tracking companies that do exactly that!
+Luckily, in 2024, there’s a huge range of top asset tracking companies that do exactly that!

 In this guide, you’ll learn more about the different ways companies are tracking assets right now, how better asset monitoring can benefit your business, and what hardware and software options are currently available to help you.
 In this guide: